Elon Musk Poses Ultimatum to Tesla and SpaceX Remote Workers

 For those seeking remote work accommodations on the basis of medical concern, a doctor’s note is not a golden ticket – but it is a useful record.
 If an employer insists all workers return to the office, a doctor may request accommodations for an immunocompromised patient.
 While an employer is free to ask appropriate questions and even deny the accommodation, workers with serious medical concerns have the right to request reasonable accommodations to protect themselves in the workplace.
 Workers should speak directly with their employer about what accommodations may be available.

 With the persistence of COVID-19 across the country, many companies have struggled to maintain general rules on returning to the office.
 Apple, for instance, suspended its policy last month to physically attend the office at least three days a week after a resurgence of the virus.
 Remote work has become a popular, increasingly preferred, mode of operations for employees.

 For employees with medical conditions, working from home has also been revolutionary.
 Before COVID-19, employees were still contracting and spreading other illnesses that could seriously affect an immunocompromised worker.
 Masking inside of the workplace has been difficult to enforce.
 Remote work, therefore, has been embraced as a superior accommodation for those especially health conscious.

 Over 100,000 workers look to Elon Musk as their leader between Tesla and SpaceX.
 His ultimatum to is strict but clear: work for the innovator in-person or not at all.

 Seek Legal Assistance Today

-If you are experiencing medical or disability discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing medical or disability discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.